ministryofjustice/security-guidance/docs/code-of-connection-standard.md

 -   Have front-end firewall\(s\) to be a minimum of EAL4 certified or CAPS approved;

--   rovide a minimum of EAL4 separation on front-end firewall\(s\) between the port used for connection to the NAME OF MoJ IT SYSTEM\] and ports used for other connections.
+-   Provide a minimum of EAL4 separation on front-end firewall\(s\) between the port used for connection to the NAME OF MoJ IT SYSTEM\] and ports used for other connections.

 #### A.1.3 Conditions